 How mobile-friendly is your site?
 Test it now.

-A few years back, Google and other key search engines agreed to use a markup language (code) to add another layer of information to web content, in order to help them better understand what each site and page was about.
+A few years back, Google and other key search engines agreed to use a markup language (code) to add another layer of information to web content, to help them better understand web pages.

-Start by using the JSON-LD Schema Generator For SEO provided by Hall Analysis.
+Start by using our JSON-LD Schema Generator For SEO.

 Do you have more than one showroom?